[Sir David Amess in the Chair]

 I very much agree with that statement when I look at the fires caused by white goods in homes and those who are affected.

 Many people used to buy products specifically manufactured in the UK, stamped “made in the UK” or “made in Great Britain”, because they were often seen as a trusted product.
 As I have mentioned in previous debates in the House, many manufacturers, including Hoover, decided to send production overseas and now import electrical goods into the UK.
 We need to look closely at online platforms such as eBay, Amazon, Gumtree and Facebook that allow, without any regulation or enforcement, second-hand and in particular very elderly electrical products to be sold, as my hon.
-Friend the Member outlined.
+Friend the Member for Makerfield (Yvonne Fovargue) outlined.
 What will the new office do with the online platforms that allow the sales of very elderly electrical goods to the public?
 Is it right that old electric heaters and washing machines from the 1950s, 1960s and 1970s should be allowed to be sold to the public via sites such as eBay as safe to use?
 I do not believe that should be allowed.
 Furthermore, manufacturers should take action to prevent their very elderly products from being sold online and work with the likes of eBay, Amazon and so on.
-What plans are there to look at second-hand electrical goods sales by the new office?
+What plans does the new office have to look at second-hand electrical goods sales?

 Second-hand goods and recalled products being sold online or in marketplaces need proper enforcement.
 Information from the Welsh Local Government Association shows that owing to austerity and the pressures placed on local councils, regulation activities were cut by 47% in the past five years, which includes trading standards responsibilities.
 As the WLGA suggests, there is a loss of expertise and ability to enforce electrical product safety, particularly in the most vulnerable communities, which is potentially where the cheapest electrical goods would be bought and sold.
 Will the Minister agree with me that the new office—this also addresses the concerns raised by my hon.
 Friend the Member for Leeds West (Rachel Reeves)—needs to support local trading standards on the ground to ensure proper market surveillance of the sales of electrical goods in the community?
 I refer not only to old products, but to new, particularly dodgy mobile phone chargers and e-cigarettes, which the WLGA says that trading standards departments get the most complaints about.